 In many cases childhood asthma goes away as an adult.
 What happens is you become less sensitive to systemic yeast infections and fungi as you age.
 The fungus is more than likely still there if you have never done anything about it.
 When it gets its chance it could affect you in other ways as you age.

 Another so-called "cause" of asthma is said to be acid reflux, which is acid from the stomach going back up the esophagus and back down into the lungs causing irritation.
-Systemic yeast infections, such as candida albicans, commonly come up from the stomach in the acid as we sleep and infect the lungs as bronchopneumonia that will not go away.
+Systemic yeast infections, such as candida albicans, commonly come up from the esophagus if infected as we sleep and infect the lungs as bronchopneumonia that will not go away.

 Allergic reactions to foods are a definite cause of asthma in many people.
 Food allergies can cause numerous respiratory symptoms including: asthma, cough, nasal congestion, excess mucus production, hoarseness, postnasal drip, tonsillitis, sore throat, sneezing and stuffy nose.